 Vadema Resort is housed in an old mansion built on top of a 400-year-old wine cellar.
 Among the facilities are an all-day restaurant, a pool bar, and an open-air Jacuzzi deck.
 The top accommodation choice here is the Presidential Villa, a three-bedroom luxurious retreat.
 The hotel is located in the Megalohori village, deep on the island’s mainland.

-Alternatively, book Vedema, a Luxury Collection Resort via: Tablet Hotels | Expedia | Agoda | Marriott Bonvoy or see what others think on TripAdvisor.
+Alternatively, book Vedema, a Luxury Collection Resort via Tablet Hotels | Expedia | Agoda | Marriott Bonvoy or see what others think on TripAdvisor.

 Website: Vedema, a Luxury Collection Resort, Santorini.
 Photo © Marriott International

-Katikies Kirini is a luxury resort that combines Greek flavors with discreet service and the comforts of contemporary lifestyle.
+Katikies Kirini is a luxury resort that combines Greek flavors with discreet service and the comforts of a contemporary lifestyle.
 The tranquil atmosphere permeates all spaces of the hotel, creating a place of rejuvenation and calm.
 Kirini’s luxurious spa, regarded as one of the best on the island, features a sauna, steam room, indoor jacuzzi, and a heated pool.
 Its treatments range from massages to the “beauty parlor” experiences.
 Book well in advance!

-Alternatively, book Katikies Kirini Santorini via: Tablet Hotels | Expedia | Agoda | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book Katikies Kirini Santorini via Tablet Hotels | Expedia | Agoda | Hotels.com or see what others think on TripAdvisor.

 Website: Katikies Kirini Santorini, Oia, Santorini, Greece.
 Photo © Katikies

 The Saint Hotel, located on the outskirts of Oia, is made up of former homes, barns, and cellars.
-The interiors, per local traditions, appear carved out of the sheer rock, and the rooms follow an austere chic, with comfortable furnishings but minimal fittings.
+The interiors, per local traditions, appear carved out of sheer rock, and the rooms follow an austere chic, with comfortable furnishings but minimal fittings.
 Perched atop the volcanic cliffs, the hotel offers unobstructed views of the caldera, which guests can enjoy from private terraces with swimming pools.
 The Saint Hotel features a restaurant, a spa, and a gym.

-Expedia | Agoda | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book The Saint Hotel Santorini via Expedia | Agoda | Hotels.com | Mr & Mrs Smith or see what others think on TripAdvisor.

-Photos (including the leading shot at the top of the article) © The Saint Hotel
+Website: The Saint Hotel, Oia, Santorini.
+Photos (including the leading shot) © The Saint Hotel

 The cute white cave rooms of Katikies Chromata cascade down from the cliff edge in Imerovigli.
 This glamorous hotel wows with lavishly furnished rooms, each with private verandas and sea views.
 Its top accommodation is a luxurious villa, San Nicholas Cave House, with a history traced back to the Venetian era.
-Chromata means “colors” in Greek, but it’s a tongue-in-cheek name, as other than the white-edged, dove gray steps, everything here is set in pure white.
+Chromata means “colors” in Greek, but it’s a tongue-in-cheek name, as other than the white-edged, dove-gray steps, everything here is set in pure white.

 Read our review: Katikies Chromata Santorini.